A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Background

-US API has been used to identify the application and device usage patterns along with AS API in many studies.
-Prior to Android 5.0 (API level 21), \emph{ActivityManager} was used to obtain information about the currently running foreground application.
-However, as the method of getting the currently running application information using \emph{ActivityManager}'s methods (e.g., \emph{getRunningTask()}, \emph{getRecentTasks()}, \emph{getRunningServices()}) have been deprecated since Android 5.0 (API level 21) ~\cite{ActivityManager}.
-Instead of ActivityManager, the US API is currently used mainly to obtain device and application usage history and statistics information ~\cite{Android.app.usage}.
-The US API includes classes as following: \begin{itemize} \item Classes to access the app and device usage history and statistics information: \emph{UsageStatsManager}, \emph{UsageEvents}, \emph{UsageEvents.Event}, \emph{UsageStats} \item Classes to access the network usage history and statistics: \emph{NetworkStatsManager}\footnote[25]{https://developer.android.com/reference/android/app/usage/NetworkStatsManager}, \emph{NetworkStats}\footnote[26]{https://developer.android.com/reference/android/app/usage/NetworkStats} \item Classes to access the storage statistics information such as UID, package, UserHandle on the single storage volume: \emph{ExternalStorageStats}\footnote[27]{https://developer.android.com/reference/android/app/usage/ExternalStorageStats}, \emph{StorageStats}\footnote[28]{https://developer.android.com/reference/android/app/usage/StorageStats}, \emph{StorageStatsManager}\footnote[29]{https://developer.android.com/reference/android/app/usage/StorageStatsManager} \item Classes to access the device configuration usage statistics information: \emph{ConfigurationStats}\footnote[30]{https://developer.android.com/reference/android/app/usage/ConfigurationStats} \item Classes to event type usage statistics information: \emph{EventStats} \end{itemize} Among the many classes in the US API above, we focus the classes that can access app/device usage history and statistics information for our review research.
+US API is provided mainly to obtain device and application usage history and statistics information~\cite{Android.app.usage}.
+The US API includes the representative APIs (e.g., \emph{UsageStatsManager}, \emph{UsageEvents}, \emph{StorageStatsManager}, \emph{ConfigurationStats}, and \emph{EventStats}) for accessing the app, as well as device, network, storage, device configuration, event type usage history and statistic~\cite{Android.app.usage}.
+US API has been widely used to analyze the application and device usage patterns along with AS API in many existing studies.
+Prior to Android 5.0 (API level 21), \emph{ActivityManager} was used to obtain information about a currently running foreground application.
+However, as the method of getting the currently running application information using \emph{ActivityManager}'s methods (e.g., \emph{getRunningTask()}, \emph{getRecentTasks()}, \emph{getRunningServices()}) have been deprecated since Android 5.0 (API level 21)~\cite{ActivityManager}.
+Instead of \emph{ActivityManger}, US API is used mainly to track device and application usage history and statistics information.
+Among the many classes in the US API above, we focus on the classes that can access app/device usage history and statistics such as \emph{UsageStatsManager}, \emph{UsageEvents}, \emph{UsageEvents.Event}~\cite{UsageStatsManager, UsageEvents, UsageEvents.Event}.